 Nature for next to nothing

 You’ve come for the great outdoors, right?
-The good news is that once your transport and accommodation is sorted, Switzerland’s phenomenal backyard won’t cost you a cent to explore.
+The good news is that once your transport and accommodation are sorted, Switzerland’s phenomenal backyard won’t cost you a cent to explore.

 Paradise for pennies